-To keep us safe from the Internet fraudsters who sit at home scamming us, we need passwords, anti-virus, spyware and firewalls to prevent anyone from stealing our identities.
+To keep us safe from Internet fraudsters who sit at home scamming us, we need passwords, anti-virus, spyware and firewalls to prevent anyone from stealing our identities.
 It's absurd, and all because of greedy criminals.
-Then there are the fraudsters who sell fake, dangerous products without any care in the world of our health or safety, just to line their never-ending greedy pockets.
+Then there are the fraudsters who sell fake, dangerous products without any care in the world of our health or safety, just to line their deep greedy pockets.

 Terrorism - The World's Biggest Threat

 One of the worst types of criminals is terrorists, aka cold-blooded killers who destroy lives.
-We're always being warned about the possible attacks that could happen any time.
+We're always being warned about the possible attacks that could happen at any time.